And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 There's a website, a government website that you can go to for benefits.

-But nobody is going to say it, and nobody is going to charge it because they'll be said to be mean-spirited and extremist and what have you.
+Now, this is blatantly illegal, but nobody is going to say it, and nobody is going to charge it because they'll be said to be mean-spirited and extremist and what have you.

-But refusing to admit what this is a denial of reality and a pathetic attempt at pandering.
+But refusing to admit what this is is a denial of reality and a pathetic attempt at pandering.

-So what should the Republicans do in response to this?
+So, what should the Republicans do in response to this?

 This is exactly what I mean.